-There are many countries with the risk of yellow fever including many in Africa, Central America, and South America.
+There are many countries with risk of yellow fever, including many in Africa, Central America, and South America.
 Check with your doctor.

 Hepatitis B is spread sexually and through needles and blood.
 It is recommended for visitors who are likely to have sex with a new partner, get a tattoo or piercing, or have a medical procedure.